 What Kind of Platform Is QuNetra?

-Where QuNetra fits in the enterprise technology stack — and how Decision Infrastructure differs from SaaS, PaaS, middleware, iPaaS, BPM, workflow automation, and decision systems.
+Where QuNetra fits in the enterprise technology stack — and how Decision Infrastructure relates to middleware, iPaaS, BPM, workflow automation, decision systems, and AI governance.

 QuNetra is delivered as software and integrates with the systems you already run, so it is easy to file it under a category it only resembles.
 This page draws the line precisely.